 Ask the shelter about each cat’s personality to get a better idea of what two would work best together.

 If you do adopt multiple cats, there are a few actions that can help this process go smoother.

 Here’s a list of tips that can ensure your new cats grow up to be best friends.

 1. Give Them Space

-One common misconception about owning multiple cats is you need a massive house.
+One common misconception about owning multiple cats is that you need a massive house.

 It has nothing to do with the overall room, but rather making sure each has a space to call their own.

-Each cat needs their own sleeping spots, hideaways, toys, and window perches.
+Each cat needs its own sleeping spots, hideaways, toys, and window perches.

 Providing plenty of these areas around your home can help prevent any territorial issues from taking place.